Charalampos Nakos

 Charalampos Nakos (born 19 November 1988) is a Greek football midfielder currently a free agent.

-He started his career from the Panetolikos F.C. youth squad.
+He started his career from the Panetolikos youth squad.
 During the 2009–2010 season, he played for Elaiofyto, on loan from Panetolikos.

 In July 2010, he was released on a free transfer.
 He played for Tilikratis F.C. in the 2010–2011 season.
 Subsequently, he spent 6 months playing for AE Messolongi.
 In January 2012 he returned to Tilikratis F.C. who were competing in Football League 2.